blahovaa/Python-project/README.md

 ```bash
 streamlit run main.py
 ```
-if the above is not working try:
+if the code above is not working try:
 ```bash
 python -m streamlit run main.py
 ```